CannedKilroy/parquet-crypto-data-scraper/README.md

 ### TODO:
 - Fix issue with exchanges timing out when loading markets.
 Load markets with the exchange loop.
-- In the logs, add a foreign key that is the ID of the last successful websocket response, since there is a delay between the UTC timestamp and the returned timstamp.
-This makes it much easier to find holes in the time series data, without the confusion of adding the last returned websocket response timestamp as the error timestamp.
 - Allow for variable keyowrd args in exchange loop, so user can additional args if needed such as timeout etc.
 - Switch to logging
 - Add Apache Airflow